surerocha/surerocha/README.md

 💻 Certified **IT Technician** – IFCE (Federal Institute of Ceará)
 📚 Student at the **Casa de Cultura Britânica** – UFC (Federal University of Ceará)

-🔍 Currently enrolled in a **Data Science training program** with hands-on immersion in real companies.
-I’ve already completed the **basic, intermediate, advanced, entrepreneurship**, and **life project** modules.

 📄 **Test & Requirements Analyst** – *Integra Pronatec* / *Pronatec Empreender*
 📢 **Communications Lead** – *H-TEC Project*
 🧪 Member of the **Laboratory of Technological Innovations (LIT)** – where I work on the *H-TEC Project*